WSA M03: Storage & File Services

 Pipeline Magic - One-Liner

-Chain the entire disk setup into a single pipeline -- initialize, partition, and format in one shot.
+Chain the entire disk setup into a single pipeline — initialize, partition, and format in one shot.
+Each step produces an object the next consumes.

 # Initialize, partition, and format a disk in one pipeline PS C:\> Get-Disk 2 | Initialize-Disk -PartitionStyle GPT -PassThru | New-Partition -UseMaximumSize -AssignDriveLetter | Format-Volume -FileSystem NTFS -NewFileSystemLabel "Backup"